zm-git-dev/vogue/README.md

   ```
   Usage: vogue load flowcell [OPTIONS]

-  Read and load lims data for one or all runs
+  Read and load LIMS data for one or all runs

 Options:
   -r, --run-id TEXT  Flowcell id.
 Eg: 190315_D00410_0873_BHWWKCBCX2